LP Intelligence Documentation

 - Market activity monitoring

-Returns canonical token metadata for a given chain.
+Returns token metadata for tokens observed in indexed Uniswap v4 pools on a given chain.

 Supports basic search by symbol or name.